wnersdev102/Sword/README.md

 ### Data Disclosure
 Your data is important to us, and we do not share it with third parties, except:

-- **Online Database:** We use MongoDB to store Rxmlo's data securely.
+- **Online Database:** We use MongoDB to store Sword's data securely.
 You can refer to MongoDB's Privacy Policy for more details.

 ### Data Deletion
 You have the right to request the deletion of your data.
 Here's how: